ttahseen/ml-gcm-c/README.md

 ## Instructions

+Set up instructions are written to be used on Hypatia UCL Cluster.

 ### Setting up libraries and headers
 All header files required for this repository are contained within the `/include` subdirectory.
 To get `\lib` subdirectory, enter the following into the command line:
 ```